How to write a driver

 I2C setup

-We use a simple I2C setup, currently using pin 21 for SDA (blue) and pin 22 for SCL (yellow).
+We use a simple I2C setup, with pin 21 for SDA (blue) and pin 22 for SCL (yellow).

 import gpio